Here is a list of frequently-asked questions (FAQs).

 Q What happens if I want to join mid-way through the year?

 A The membership year runs from 1st January through to 31st December.
-If you join after 1st May our fees our fees reduce on a pro rata basis.
+If you join after 1st May our fees reduce on a pro rata basis.

 Q Why do I have to pay towards the national U3A – and what is this Third Age Trust?